ofiwg/libfabric/man/fi_peer.3.md

 These calls are invoked by the peer provider to obtain the receive buffer(s) where an incoming message should be placed.
-The peer provider will pass in the relevent fields to request a matching rx_entry from the owner.
+The peer provider will pass in the relevant fields to request a matching rx_entry from the owner.
 If source addressing is required, the addr will be passed in; otherwise, the address will be set to FI_ADDR_NOT_AVAIL.
 The size field indicates the received message size.
 This field is used by the owner when handling multi-received data buffers, but may